-The terms ‘Law’ and ‘Act have certain similarities that they are used interchangeably at times.
-Yet, the key difference between them is that an Act is passed by the legislative and Law is the rules and regulation enforced by the government.
+The terms ‘Law’ and ‘Act’ have certain similarities in that they are used interchangeably at times.
+Yet, the key difference between them is that an act is passed by the legislative and a law is the rules and regulations enforced by the government.

 Both are recurrent terms in the Polity segment of the IAS Exam.
 Within this context, this article will further highlight the key differences and similarities between Law and Act.

 Aspirants can find more Difference Between Articles, by visiting the linked page

 |A law is defined as an assemblage of rules and regulations that are indispensable and must be followed.

 |An Act is a decree that is approved by the respective legislature, i.e. in India’s case, the State Legislative Assembly or Parliament of India.

 |Law holds its single purview over the larger picture.

 |Law ensures that the people will strictly follow the defined rules and regulations.

 |An Act is employed in specific situations meaning establishing regulations and rules in specified domains.
 An example of this is the Indian Companies Act which regulates the formation and functioning of companies or corporations in India.

 |Law is more generic in its nature of operations and is not that complicated to comprehend.